lommaks777/pesonalisev2/.qoder/repowiki/en/content/System Overview.md

 The hybrid data storage approach—combining database storage for structured data with file-based storage for lesson templates—demonstrates thoughtful architectural design.
 This approach leverages the strengths of each storage method: databases for transactional integrity and complex queries, and files for flexible, version-controlled content management.
 The separation of concerns between dynamic user data and static lesson content enhances system maintainability and scalability.

 The API design follows RESTful principles with clear endpoints for specific functions, promoting ease of integration and understandability.
-The inclusion of CORS headers and proper error handling in all endpoints ensures robust operation in distributed environments.
+The inclusion of standardized HTTP utilities from `lib/utils/http.ts` ensures consistent response patterns, proper CORS handling, and uniform error formatting across all endpoints.
 The decision to return HTML blocks from certain endpoints rather than raw data simplifies integration with external systems, reducing the burden on consuming applications to format and style content.

+The refactoring to a service-oriented architecture with centralized business logic in the `lib/services` directory improves code maintainability and reduces duplication.
+This modular approach allows for easier testing, better separation of concerns, and more efficient development workflows.

 **Section sources**
 - [next.config.ts](file://next.config.ts#L0-L15)